elythh/nixvim/.github/README.md

 ### Bonus extend method

-If you want to extend this config is your own NixOS config, you can do so using `nixvimExtend`.
+If you want to extend this configuration is your own NixOS config, you can do so using `nixvimExtend`.
 See [here](https://nix-community.github.io/nixvim/modules/standalone.html) for more info.

-Example for overwritting the theme
+Example for overwriting the theme

 ```nix
 {